mozilla/meao/_posts/2017-09-06-kuma-report.md

 them to 50% of anonymous users, to measure the difference in site speed.
 You can also visit the new pages directly.
-See the [interactive editors in beta](https://discourse.mozilla.org/t/interactive-editors-in-beta/18548) post on Discourse for more details, and to give your feedback.
+See the [interactive editors in beta](https://discourse.mozilla.org/t/interactive-editors-in-beta/18548) post on Discourse for more details.
+We're collecting feedback with a short survey.
+See the "take our survey" link below the new interactive example.

 We've already gotten several rounds of feedback, by showing early iterations to Mozilla staff and to the [Brigade](https://wearebrigade.com/),